6.3.2 Proportion of bodies of water with good ambient water quality (Tier II).

 The methodology allows countries to monitor and report according to:

 - Their respective capacities,

-The indicator tracks the percentage of water bodies in a country with good ambient water quality.
-“Good” indicates an ambient water quality that does not damage ecosystem function and human health according to core ambient water quality parameters and is set at the national level.
-This includes through in situ monitoring of 5 core parameters:
+The indicator tracks the percentage of river, lake and groundwater bodies in a country with good ambient water quality.
+“Good” indicates an ambient water quality that does not damage ecosystem function or human health according to core ambient water quality parameters.
+This includes through in situ monitoring of five core parameter groups:

 - phosphorus (surface water)

 The Global Environment Monitoring Systems supports the collection of in situ data on water quality.

 6.3.2 Freshwater Quality Monitoring Programme Design Course

 6.3.2 Contact: email@example.com